Spoke Dispatch Route Planner: Review and Alternatives

-- Circuit for Teams is a separate product from the mobile-only Circuit Route Planner.
+- Spoke Dispatch (formerly Circuit for Teams) is a separate product from the mobile-only Spoke Route Planner.

-- Circuit for Teams is user-friendly with some strong features, but its route optimization and route management are weak.
+- Spoke Dispatch is user-friendly with some strong features, but its route optimization and route management are weak.

 - Routific is a better alternative for companies that care about efficiency, with much cleaner and more effective route optimization.